kensey-yuyu/pso-tutorial/README.md

-# PSO (Particle Swarm Optimization)
+# PSO-Tutorial

+Particle Swarm Optimization (PSO) is one of the swarm intelligence methods.
-This repository is PSO program on python.
-This program can search cec2013 benchmarks.
+This repository is written by Python and can be used to search the CEC2013 benchmarks.
+It is coded for beginners, so the programs are probably easy to read.
+Therefore, its execution speed is not very fast.

 ## Setup